 This project is supported by funding from the Foothills Research Institute's Mountain Pine Beetle Ecology Program, as well as FRIAA Open Funds (Project OF-07-PO19), (Project FHRFHP-028, November 2009).
 An annual contribution by the FGYA to the project represents the time of the Research and Development Associate providing scientific and technical direction to the project, as well as some time by the Director.
 These costs are already accounted for under Project 1 - Development and Management of the Association.
 Funding and deliverables are for the five - year term of phases 1 and 2 of the project.
 FRI funding includes the time of the MPBEP Program head in managing the business and logistical aspects of the project.

 The Project is funded until March 31, 2012.
 Funding will be sought for an additional 3 years, to March 31, 2015.

-Table 11.
-Deliv verv Schedule for Forest t Manaaement in a M PB Environment
+Table 12.
+Delivery Schedule for Forest Management in a MPB Environment